zavolanlab/mirflowz/docs/guides/outputs.md

 ## Expected output files

-Upon successful execution of _MIRFLOW_, the tool automatically removes all automatically removes all intermediate files generated during the process.
+Upon successful execution of _MIRFLOWZ_, the tool automatically removes all intermediate files generated during the process.

 The final outputs comprise: